Grellheist/web-developer-bootcamp-2023/README.md

 From Section 12 onwards, the codes may (there are other frameworks that will be used in the bootcamp) be written using Bootstrap instead of plain CSS.

-## Javascript
+## JavaScript
-Javascript is going to be present from section 14 onwards.
+JavaScript is going to be present from section 14 onwards.
 For the JS content I will mostly only keep the files as a cheat sheet to learn the syntax for the language.

+## DOM
+The DOM model is introduced in Section 24.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is